xobermon/NobleFatesLoc-English/README.md

 This is the Raw (English) Information Text for Noble Fates.
 New strings will be added here when the game receives updates.

+# Warning
+Do not Fork this repository for new translations, use NobleFatesLoc instead.

 # Help
 The best place to get help is on the Offical Noble Fates Discord: ```https://discord.gg/HeAaQcS```